scroll-tech/scroll/contracts/docs/TokenBridge.md

 ### Passing data when depositing ERC20 tokens

 The Scroll protocol offer a way to call another contract after depositing the token in layer 2 by calling `L1GatewayRouter.depositERC20AndCall` in layer 1.
 The ERC20 token in layer 2 implements the [ERC 677 Standard](https://github.com/ethereum/EIPs/issues/677).
-By using `transferAndCall` function, we can transfer the token to corresponding recipient in layer 2 and then call the recipient with passed data.
+By using `depositERC20AndCall` function, we can transfer the token to corresponding recipient in layer 2 and then call the recipient with passed data.

 ```solidity
 function depositERC20AndCall(